keboola/connection-docs/tutorial/load/manual.md

 title: Loading Data
 permalink: /tutorial/load/
 ---
-There are multiple ways to load data into KBC.
+There are multiple ways to load data into Keboola Connection.
 When you are starting with a project or doing any kind of [POC](https://en.wikipedia.org/wiki/Proof_of_concept), it is usually fastest to **load data manually**.
 If everything goes well and the project goes to production, you will later switch to **automatic data loading** using [extractors](/components/extractors/); in our tutorial, you can load data with the [GoogleDrive](/tutorial/load/googledrive/) and [Database extractors](/tutorial/load/database/).

 ## Manually Loading Data
-In this part of our tutorial, you will load four tables into KBC Storage.
+In this part of our tutorial, you will load four tables into Keboola Connection Storage.
 The tables represent business opportunities, their associated users and accounts.
 Additionally, company levels for each user are specified.
 For our tutorial, we have prepared the tables as CSV files: